gotrekg/LAN-Party-Setup/Servers/LANCACHE/02-post-install.md

 Once Debian is installed and you're in the system, here's what I usually do.
 You can go way deeper with security and tweaks if you want — like setting up SSH keys, disabling root login, etc. I’m not doing all that here.

+> **Note:**
+> For this step, I am using the onboard 1G NIC for setup and networking.
+LACP (for the 10G NIC) will be covered in a separate guide.

 ## 🔧 My Quick Setup

 - Change the root/user password to something solid